OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Conclusion

 By incorporating domain modeling, OCED extraction, and iterative process analysis phases, OCPM$^2$ provides a system-agnostic framework for object-centric process mining.
 The methodology reduces the complexity of extracting and analyzing multi-object event data, minimizing redundant log extraction efforts required for case-centric process mining.

-To validate our approach, we applied OCPM$^2$ in an educational setting, extracting and analyzing OCELs from a learning management system and an administrative grading system.
+To validate our approach, we applied OCPM$^2$ in an educational setting, extracting and analyzing OCELs from a learning management system and an administrative grading system, which cannot be shared due to privacy concerns.
 Our results demonstrated the practical usefulness of OCPM$^2$, i.e., its ability to effectively reveal student navigation patterns and assignment submission processes.
-The case study also exposed limitations in existing system logs, reinforcing the need for improved object-to-activity relationships in event data.

 The case study exposed limitations in system logs, particularly in capturing accurate object-to-activity relationships.
 A key issue was the missing link between \textit{Group} and \textit{set assignment grade}, causing Moodle to log separate grading events per student, even for collectively graded assignments.
 This discrepancy resulted in a mismatch between the number of students who submitted the assignment and those involved in the grading process.
-Automated verification identified these inconsistencies, helping developers to extract correct event logs in future extractions.
+Automated verification identified these inconsistencies, helping developers extract correct event logs in future extractions.
 Future research will focus on enhancing automated verification mechanisms, refining multi-dimensional process analysis operations, and expanding OCPM$^2$’s applicability across other domains, such as healthcare and financial services.
-OCPM$^2$ contributes to the advancement of Object-Centric Process Mining by providing an orchestrated approach to the mining task, with the potential for further enhancements such as automation and reuse.
+We also plan to develop a tool to support OCED extraction based on OCPM$^2$.
+This tool will enable organizations to document and manage OCED extraction for different projects.